 A lower-cost and tax-wise alternative to a private foundation.

-Supporting organizations are separate public charities are under the management of the Area Foundation.
-You can hire staff and convene a board, while enjoying tax and legal advantages not available to private foundations.
-We handle the administrative oversight, including IRS-mandated tax returns and annual audits.
+Supporting organizations are separate legal entities under the Area Foundation’s group tax exemption.
+Supporting organizations enjoy tax and legal advantages not available to private foundations.
+We handle the administrative oversight, including Form 990 tax returns, annual audits, governance, administrative and legal support.

 In simplest terms, a supporting organization can be described as a “hybrid” of a donor-advised fund and a private foundation.

-A private foundation can convert into a "public charity".
-A supporting organization continues its separate legal existence.
+A supporting organization continues as a separate legal entity.
 It continues to administer its program and can continue to invest its assets in an independent manner.
 It must meet certain requirements imposed by Section 509(a)(3) of the Internal Revenue Code.
-There are three basic types of supporting organizations, and each option reserves a varying degree of the supporting organization’s governance for the trustees of the supported public charity.